BwithE/captiveportal/README.md

 Then run ```python3 server.py```

-You will be prompted for IP address, and Port that you want the captive port to run.
+You will be prompted for IP address, and Port that you want the captive portal to run on.

 You can press enter for the default settings.